Tigra: Heroic Age

-Members of the existing Avengers Academy class react to the initial news of the video by tracking the unpowered Hood down, attacking him, and releasing video of the attack on the Internet, rather than taking the escaped Hood into custody and returning him to jail.
-Tigra becomes furious at their counter-heroic actions and by their refusal to appreciate the seriousness of their transgression; she summarily expels all those involved.
-Later, after talking with the rest of the faculty staff, they decide to put all those involved on probation instead.

-She has slowly grown closer to Henry Pym and the two have resumed their romantic relationship.

-Tigra was one of 10 female heroes recruited by Misty Knight to aid her and the Valkyrie in repelling a group of Asgardian Doom Maidens.
-At the end of this adventure, the Valkyrie comes to realize that Tigra and three of the other heroines are among those deemed by the All-Mother to be worthy to become shield-maidens like herself, symbols of honor and valor and courage, to one day be led by the Valkyrie into battle and death.

-During the Secret Empire storyline, Tigra appears as a member of the Underground, a resistance movement against Hydra.

 Tigra appeared in the Fresh Start revival of the West Coast Avengers, in which she had been changed into a feral, 200-foot tall form.
-After the new West Coast Avengers roster defeated her, they worked on stopping other feral giant women mutated into such by MODOK in his failed quest for love.
-Once returned to her original self, she thanked the WCA, went to hunt MODOK and wished the new WCA the best of luck.
+After the new West Coast Avengers roster defeats Tigra, they work on stopping other feral giant women mutated into such by MODOK in his failed quest for love.
+Once returned to her original self, Tigra thanks the WCA before leaving to hunt down MODOK.

 During the 17th birthday party for Nadia van Dyne, the long lost daughter of Hank Pym, Tigra introduced William to Nadia as her half-brother.
 With the introduction serving as her birthday gift, Tigra had tears of joy that Nadia happily accepted her new brother and would be a big part in William's life.